-Our Board of Directors is committed to sound corporate governance and sustainability practices, promoting the long-term interests of our shareholders and holding itself and management accountable for our performance.
-The graphics below provide a summary of the composition and qualifications of our Board and our Director nominees.
-Each Director nominee brings his or her own unique background and range of expertise, knowledge and experience which provides an appropriate and diverse mix of skills and qualifications necessary for our Board to effectively fulfill its oversight responsibilities.
+Our Board of Directors is committed to sound corporate governance practices, promoting the long-term interests of our shareholders and holding itself and management accountable for our performance.

+Fiscal year 2021 was significant with respect to the structure and composition of our Board.
+We added three new Directors in Jillian C. Evanko, Lance M. Fritz and William F. Lacey, strengthening the culture, skills and gender and racial diversity of our Board.
+The metrics included in the graphics below reflect our Board structure and composition with our thirteen current Directors.
+Each Director nominee brings his or her own unique background and range of expertise, knowledge and experience which provides an optimal and diverse mix of skills and qualifications necessary for our Board to effectively fulfill its oversight responsibilities.